 • What do you do well (skills/strengths)?
 Be realistic.
 Do assessment tests.
 Ask your friends, family, co-workers, professors, and employers.
 Remember when your mom told you that you could be anything you want to be?
 That’s not really true.
 All of us can improve our skills and get better at jobs, but there are some jobs that are more suited to our personalities and talents.
 Figure out what your strengths are.

-• What are you passionate about?
+• What are you interested in?
+What do you like to talk about with your friends?
 How do you want to make a difference in the world and leave your mark?

 • What can you get paid to do?
 Some of the things you love will always be a great hobby.
 Others may translate into a job.
 Figure out the difference.